 Start with the article “10 Reasons to Switch to Capture One”.
 It will give you a complete understanding of how Capture One is different from other RAW converters and why it’s worth to allocate your time to master it.

 The first part of the article is dedicated to amazing features that Capture One delivers besides the editing itself: interface customization, file handling, tethered shooting, and color rendering.

 The second part is all about the RAW editing: Layers with opacities, RGB channels Levels correction, Luma and RGB Curves, Color Editor and many more features are waiting for you there.

 Also, there are lots of professional photographers who share their experience of switching to Capture One.
 Such articles and videos are a great source of workflow tips and tricks for new to Capture One users.

 It’s definitely worth to check out these materials:

-When you would open Capture One 11 for the first time, you have to choose one of four run modes:
+When you open Capture One 12 for the first time, you’ll be asked to choose one of the run modes.

 - Capture One Pro

 If you’re looking for Sony/Fujifilm Express modes, Enterprise, CH or DB modes click More Options.

 - Cultural Heritage